Children’s Foot Care

 Conditions like ingrown toenails can appear in children of any age.
 Shoes are a key factor in this painful issue.
 Footwear that is too small puts pressure on the toenails and may cause them to curl inward.
 The nail will need to be cut away to eliminate the pain in the digit.
 Fortunately, this process is quick and easy, offering fast relief to your child.
 If the ingrown toenails recur, permanent correction of the ingrown toenail would be indicated.

 Healthy children’s feet are necessary for a strong foundation as your little one grows.
 Don’t take tickling your baby’s toes or buying them new shoes for granted.
 Don’t ignore complaints of pain; catching potential problems early can make a significant difference in how quick and successful treatment will be.
-Contact Country Foot Care, in any of our locations in Williston Park, Mineola or Patchogue to see how we can help your whole family.
+Contact Country Foot Care, in any of our locations in Williston Park or Mineola to see how we can help your whole family.
 Appointments can be made online using the MAKE AN APPOINTMENT button at the top of this page or by calling any of our locations during regular office hours.